spree/spree/guides/src/content/user/promotions/creating_promotions.md

 ### Item Total

-When you select "Item total" from the "Add Rule of Type" drop-down menu and click "Add", you are declaring an Item Total rule.
+When you select "Item Total" from the "Add Rule of Type" drop-down menu and click "Add", you are declaring an Item Total rule.

 ![Item Total Rule](../../../images/user/promotions/item_total_rule.jpg)